 Credit scores.
 We all have one.
 Well, technically we all have at least three – one from each of the three credit bureaus: Equifax, Transunion, and Experian.
-And most of us know a few things about credit scores like the fact that they’re important, or that you can’t apply for a loan or credit card without one.
+And most of us know a few things about credit scores like the fact that they’re important.

 You might be wondering, what IS a credit score?